goeh/grails-selection/README.md

 This means that to perform a query anywhere in the application you only need an injected SelectionService and a query URI.

-Other grails plugins can add custom search providers.
-The *selection* plugin contains three providers: *bean*, *gorm* and *proxy* that will be described below.
+Other grails plugins can add custom selection providers.
+The basic *selection* plugin contains three selection providers: *bean*, *gorm* and *proxy* that will be described below.

 The [GR8 CRM ecosystem](http://gr8crm.github.io) makes extensive use of the selection plugin.
 Each GR8 CRM plugin focuses on one specific domain, for example *contact*, *project* or *document*.
-Each plugin defines a Bounded Context (DDD) and has minimal dependencies on other GR8 CRM plugins.
+Each plugin defines a [Bounded Context](http://martinfowler.com/bliki/BoundedContext.html) and has minimal dependencies on other GR8 CRM plugins.
 Each plugin implements the query logic for it's domain model in a service.
 Anywhere, from the application or from a plugin a query can be executed without the need to import the domain class being queried.
 The only objects needed are